The EB-2 classification is divided into two sub-categories:

 You may be eligible for this category if you have exceptional ability in the sciences, arts, or business.
 Exceptional ability means that you have a degree of expertise significantly above that ordinarily encountered in the sciences, arts or business.

 One of the above EB-2 Petitions could be filed asking for a waiver of the labor certification requirement based on the national interest.
 With the petition we would need to provide evidence:

-- that the beneficiary has an advanced degree or a Bachelor’s degree in addition to five years of progressive experience, or the beneficiary qualifies as an alien of exceptional ability.
+- that the beneficiary has an advanced degree (master’s or PhD) or a Bachelor’s degree and a five years of progressive experience, or the beneficiary qualifies as an alien of exceptional ability.

 - the foreign national’s proposed endeavor has both the:

 - national importance.